 Health insurers have typically covered people for physical ailments only over the years.
 This is likely to be because they’re easier to see and understand.
 If I have broken my arm, for example, it can be viewed easily, and health insurers can cover the cost of the treatment.

 Nevertheless, there is an increasing demand for health insurers to cover for mental health issues.
 This is probably due, in part, to the fact that mental health issues are becoming more prevalent within society.
+There are now more websites, support groups and remedies for mental health that ever before.
+For example, cannabis is becoming widely appreciated for its ability to help those with mental health issues, with many people using THC vapes (delta 8 indica vape carts are an option for this) and other products to help them feel less stressed.
 However, it is also likely to come down to the fact that society in general is becoming more open to talking about mental health issues and the need to address them.

 Does health insurance cover mental health issues?